 In Kunsthal Nord you will find Danish and international paintings, handicrafts and design which reflects the present society.
 At the same time it is a platform and meeting place for debate and presentation of culture using events such as lectures, Artist Talks and concerts.
 All events are admission free.

 Skråen offers a variety of music, shows and events with Danish as well as international performers.
 Teater Nordkraft has four auditoriums where different plays entertain and challenge the audience.
 Biffen is Aalborg’s independent cinema where film lovers can enjoy a range of good films.

 DGI-huset offers a variety of sports such as trampoline, badminton and Denmark’s largest climbing wall.
 End your day with a healthy meal at the “Green Café” where the food is made from fresh and often organic produce of the season.
 At Nordkraft you will also find a health center and sports for the disabled.

-At restaurant Azzurra you can try delicious Italian cooking and at Mumbai you will experience an authentic Indian restaurant and café.
+At restaurant Azzurra you can try delicious Italian cooking.

 Nordkraft - facts and figures

 1949: The original Nordkraft was a coal-burning power station with 384 employees of which 100 were employed in the running of the station.